 2. Structure the interview

-Although interview is not less than a surprise to a candidate, it must be planned and structured to an interviewer.
-It is because unstructured interview won’t help in making accurate decision.
+Although an interview is not less than a surprise to a candidate, it must be planned and structured to an interviewer.
+It is because unstructured interview won’t help in making an accurate decision.

 Structuring the interview is also important to design questions in regards to specific problems that the job holder may face in future.